 PfSH has agreed that there is a need for its constituent authorities to work together to seek to produce a Statement of Common Ground (SoCG) and to explore the production of an Infrastructure Investment Plan.
 At its meeting on 31 July 2019, PfSH approved the commissioning of a number of evidence work streams to inform the production of a PfSH Joint Strategy.

 In October 2019 PfSH agreed a draft framework SoCG.
-The document has been revised and updated to form this initial Statement of Common Ground.
+The document has since been revised and updated to form the latest iteration – Statement of Common Ground October 2021.
 It sets out the programme of work that will be undertaken and will be updated as the evidence and work streams progress.